nilanyK/Webscrapping-DataProcessing/README.md

 The project repository contains the following main files :

-- **NOTEBOOK1_VintedTop5_KARUNATHASAN_SAMBATH.ipynb** : A Jupyter Notebook containing all the code generated for the project. (also accessible via the colab link)
+- **NOTEBOOK1_VintedTop5_KARUNATHASAN_SAMBATH.ipynb** : A Jupyter Notebook containing the complete scrapping process of Top 5 most sold nike sneakers on Vinted with explanations of each steps.
-- **NOTEBOOK2_Vestiaire_Co_KARUNATHASAN_SAMBATH.ipynb** : A Jupyter Notebook containing all the code generated for the project. (also accessible via the colab link)
+- **NOTEBOOK2_Vestiaire_CoTop5_KARUNATHASAN_SAMBATH.ipynb** : A Jupyter Notebook containing the complete scrapping process of Top 5 most sold nike sneakers on Vestiaire Collective with explanations of each steps.
 - **app.py** : The Python script for the Streamlit app, which allows users to explore data insights, view sentiment analysis results, and interact with the QA system.